goharbor/website/docs/working-with-projects/project-configuration/create-robot-accounts.md

 Harbor allows you to use a project robot account to automate running operations for a project including,

-* Push artifacts
+* List Repository
-* Pull artifacts
+* Pull Repository
+* Push Repository
-* Delete artifacts
+* Delete Repository
-* Read Helm charts
+* Read Artifact
+* List Artifact
+* Delete Artifact
-* Create a Helm chart version
+* Create Artifact Label
-* Delete a Helm chart version
+* Delete Artifact Label
-* Create a tag
+* Create Tag
-* Delete a tag
+* Delete Tag
+* List Tag
+* Create Scan
+* Stop Scan
+* Read Helm Chart
-* Create artifact labels
+* Create Helm Chart Version
+* Delete Helm Chart Version
-* Create a scan
+* Create Helm Chart label
+* Delete Helm Chart label

 A project robot account uses authenticates to your Harbor instance using a secret, allowing you to connect to your Harbor instance through the OCI client or Harbor API to automate tasks.
 Robot Accounts cannot log in to the Harbor interface.